 If you enable application-aware processing in job settings, Veeam Backup & Replication performs the following operations as a part of the backup or replication process:

-- Veeam Backup & Replication deploys the runtime process on the VM and detects if the VM runs any of the supported applications.
+- Veeam Backup & Replication deploys the non-persistent runtime components or, if necessary, persistent agent components on the VM and detects if the VM runs any of the supported applications.

 - Veeam Backup & Replication collects information about applications installed on VMs — this information is required for VSS-aware restore.